-- 3) Amend the Reliability Code to define separate voltage harmonic compatibility standards for distribution networks and transmission networks. - 4) Undertake an assessment of what the appropriate voltage harmonic benchmarks applying to Horizon Power under the Reliability Code should be.
+- 3) The structure of the voltage harmonic standards applying to Horizon Power under the Reliability Code should be aligned with the structure applying to Western Power under the Technical Rules. - 4) The Minister undertake an assessment of what the appropriate voltage harmonic benchmarks applying to Horizon Power under the Reliability Code should be.

-5.4 Voltage Frequency Standard
+6.5 Voltage Frequency Standard

 Division 1 of the Reliability Code does not prescribe a standard for voltage frequency.
-Section 8 includes a note that the standards for the voltage frequency of electricity supplied by the networks operated by Western Power18 is not covered by the Reliability Code because it is provided for by the Electricity Act 1945 section 25(1)(d).
+Section 8 includes a note that the standards for the voltage frequency of electricity supplied by the networks operated by Western Power is not covered by the Reliability Code because it is provided for by the Electricity Act 1945 section 25(1)(d).
 Under the Electricity Act 1945 the frequency must be maintained at $\pm 2.5\%$ of the frequency so declared namely, 50 cycles per second.